lankybutmacho/foursquare-export/README.md

 # Setup

+1. `npm install`
-1. Export your Foursquare data by clicking "Export My Data" at <https://foursquare.com/settings/privacy>
+2. Export your Foursquare data by clicking "Export My Data" at <https://foursquare.com/settings/privacy>
-2. Copy checkins.json into this project's directory
+3. Copy checkins.json into this project's directory
-3. Create a file called config.js with your Foursquare client ID and secret in this format:
+4. Create a file called config.js with your Foursquare client ID and secret in this format:

    ```
    module.exports = {